dsc/bunch/README.md

 Default Values
 --------------

-``DefaultMunch`` instances return some default value when an attribute is missing from the collection.
+``DefaultMunch`` instances return a specific default value when an attribute is missing from the collection.
 Like ``collections.defaultdict``, the first argument is the value to use for missing keys:

 ````py
 >>> undefined = object()